 Binnenstadservice Nederland is an innovative concept that has been applied for five years in 15 cities in the Netherlands.
 Binnenstadservice manages an Urban Consolidation Centre (logistics depot and distribution service) on behalf of retailers and other organizations located in the city centre.
 Goods destined for these retailers are delivered to this consolidation centre, by freight operators.
-At this centre, goods are bundled and delivered to shops returned to the consolidation centre.
+At this centre, goods are bundled and delivered to shops in the city centre.
+Simultaneously empties/packaging/paper is returned to the consolidation centre.